perhov/hgdnshooks/README.md

   * [python](http://www.python.org) 2.6 or newer
   * [pyparsing](https://pypi.python.org/pypi/pyparsing) 1.5 or newer

-The existing zone files needs to have the SOA serial number on a line by itself, and the line must end with the comment `; Serialnumber`.
+The existing zone files need to have the SOA serial number on a line by itself, and the line must end with the comment `; Serialnumber`.
 Example: